imchillin/Anamnesis/README.md

 * Special thanks to LeonBlade for the creation of the original trainer, SSTool.
 * Special thanks to Ena and Johto for their work on Concept Matrix.
 * Special thanks to Goaat for their contributions and help.
+* Special thanks to those who have contributed via pull requests.